3PillarGlobal-Czechia/interview-app-api/README.md

 dotnet ef database update --startup-project .\src\WebApi\WebApi\
 ```

+## Code standards and formatting

+### CodeMaid
+- we use a Visual Studio extension called [CodeMaid](https://www.codemaid.net/).
+- there is a configuration file attached to this project
+- for more information and setup check [CodeMaid setup guide](resources/codemaid-config/CODEMAID.md).

 ## Contribution
 - I will be very happy for any help and contribution :blush:
 - For more information check [Contribution guide](/CONTRIBUTING.md).